Chicken Club Salad

 - lettuce leaves, for serving

-Preheat oven to 400.
+Preheat oven to 400 degrees.
 Line a rimmed baking sheet with aluminum foil.
 Lay bacon in a single layer on prepared sheet; bake until it begins to render its fat, about 10 minutes.
 Turn bacon over, and slide to one side of sheet.
 Season chicken with salt and pepper, and place on baking sheet.
 Bake until bacon is browned and crisp and chicken is cooked through, 15 to 20 minutes.

 Transfer bacon to a paper-towel-lined plate, and let drain; crumble.
 Let chicken cool completely.
 Meanwhile, in a large bowl, combine tomatoes, onion, celery, celery leaves (if using), mayonnaise, and vinegar.